jkutner/jkutner.github.com/_posts/2017-04-28-oh-the-places-your-java-memory-goes.md

 $ java -Xmx512m Main
 ```

-Leave the process running, and open JConsole by running `jconsole` in another terminal.
+Leave the process running, and open JConsole by executing `jconsole` in another terminal.
 Then connect to the app named "Main".
 Click the *Memory* tab and you'll see that heap memory is steady (probably well under 20 MB).

 <img src="/assets/images/jconsole-heap.png" style="width: 100%; margin-left: 0; margin-right: 0" alt="JConsole Heap">